IGNITING GREATNESS: THE KEY ELEMENT THAT IGNITED MY BLIND SONS TO ACHIEVE GREATNESS

 And then it was the school’s turn to speak.
 They rattled off their “goals” and “service time” which included things like Braille instruction one time per week and occupational therapy thirty minutes per week.
 I thought to myself, in the twelve and a half hours per week that my son would be in that building, he’d only be taught how to read and write Braille for an hour?
 I knew from my teaching background that there would be sight word and words-read-per-minute goals for the sighted kids, but although Michael was highly intelligent, his goals were more like “master one to two Braille contractions per week.”
 There were no goals for learning how to socialize with the other children.
 There was no plan to address finding friends at recess.
 And the item that would end up changing our entire course of direction in educating our son: Michael will find his cubby and hang up his jacket 70% of the time.
-My husband lost his cool.
-“70% of the time?” he shouted.
-“He is only going to be able to find his cubby 70% of the time?
-Does the cubby move around?
-Do you change rooms often?” he demanded.
-It turns out the vision support and special education staff were only “allowed” to put 70% as the highest percentage achievable “for evaluation purposes” “After all Mr. and Mrs. Smedley”, they said, “we can’t set him up to fail.
+It turns out the vision support and special education staff were only “allowed” to put 70% as the highest percentage achievable “for evaluation purposes” “After all Kristin”, they said, “we can’t set him up to fail.
 If you say he should do it 100% of the time and he doesn’t, that would make him a failure.”

-Our stance was that if the sighted children were expected to find their cubby 100% of the time, then the same was to be expected of our Michael.
-Since that moment we have never settled for 70% or 80% or even 90% as the expectation for any of the tools our sons need to learn.
+My stance was that if the sighted children were expected to find their cubby 100% of the time, then the same was to be expected of my Michael.
+Since that moment I have never settled for 70% or 80% or even 90% as the expectation for any of the tools my sons need to learn.

 That “conversation” back in Kindergarten opened my eyes to something so many others had already known and unfortunately experienced then and still now: expectations of blind children and adults are entirely too low and not in line with expectations of sighted people.
 And the most unfortunate, devastating part about that: blind children, just like sighted children, that grow up knowing there is no expectation of greatness rarely achieve it.

-It was time to change perspectives and raise the level of expectations of what my sons could do, would do, and should do.
+It was time to change perceptions and raise the level of expectations of what my sons could do, would do, and should do.

-As luck would have it, at the same time we were trying to convince that IEP team to raise their expectations of our son, Erik Weihenmayer was receiving an award near us at the Associated Services for the Blind of Philadelphia - and we were able to convince Michael’s entire IEP team to attend and hear Erik speak.
+As luck would have it, at the same time I was trying to convince that IEP team to raise their expectations of our son, Erik Weihenmayer was receiving an award near my home at the Associated Services for the Blind of Philadelphia - and I was able to convince Michael’s entire IEP team to attend and hear Erik speak.
 Erik talked enthusiastically about climbing Everest and the other mountains, about getting married and writing books.
 He was funny.
 He was smart.
 He talked about how he used his adversity to his advantage (see Erik’s second book The Adversity Advantage) and encouraged the audience to never set limits on people, especially blind people.
-That speech changed the perspective of Michael’s educators, which completely changed how they went about educating Michael and later Mitchell.
+That speech changed the perceptions of Michael’s educators, which completely changed how they went about educating Michael and later Mitchell.
 From that point on everyone was on the high expectations bus for my boys.

-Ever since that experience with Erik, my husband and I have taken our boys to the ASB’s annual awards ceremony every year to meet the blind people receiving the awards and thereby growing our list of role models.
+Ever since that experience with Erik, my boys have attended the ASB’s annual awards ceremony to meet the blind people receiving the awards and thereby growing our list of role models.
 I believe these encounters with people that are chasing their dreams and accomplishing their personal greatness are what ignited my sons to dream big and create a path to their own greatness.
-Michael is in 11th grade and Mitch in 8th (respectively) now and they have been elected to student government, started clubs when there was no club for their interests, and are social butterflies.
+Michael is in his first year of college and Mitch in 10th grade and they have been elected to student government, started clubs when there was no club for their interests, and are social butterflies.
 They are also award winning Braille students, musicians and athletes.
-Michael dreams of selling out major concert venues with his band and Mitchell dreams of being the most watched weather anchor on tv.
-They talk about the colleges they are hoping to go to, traveling Europe with friends, the lists of dreams are endless.
+Michael dreams of being a mover and shaker in the music industry and Mitchell dreams of being the most watched weather anchor on tv.
+They talk about the college life, traveling Europe with friends, the lists of dreams are endless.
 With every successful blind person they meet, their expectation of greatness grows and it has been beautiful to watch them follow their passions.